ozdemiremrah81/rsschool-devops-course-tasks/task2/readme.md

 - `region` amazon region. (eu-north-1)
 - `vpc_cidr_block` IP block that you want to create in CIDR notation.
 (10.1.0.0/21)
-- `public and private subnets` Please define required subnets according to thi vpc cidr block.
+- `public and private subnets` Please define required subnets according to the vpc cidr block.
+Current blocks are
+-
+  Private Subnet1: 10.1.1.0/24

+  Private Subnet2: 10.1.2.0/24

+  Public Subnet1:  10.1.6.0/24

+  Public Subnet2:  10.1.7.0/24
 - `AllowedIP` Only this public IP/range will allowed to connect bastion host.
 Replace with your IP range (office/home IP)

 ### Steps completed: (Initial setup to connect AWS infra in previous task)